Bedrock-OSS/bedrock-wiki/docs/scripting/custom-command.md

 );
 ```

-For more info about slash commands read the [Microsoft Docs page](https://learn.microsoft.com/en-us/minecraft/creator/documents/customcommands)
+For more details, see the [Microsoft Docs on custom commands](https://learn.microsoft.com/en-us/minecraft/creator/documents/customcommands).